<img alt="" src="https://secure.leadforensics.com/791230.png" style="display:none;">

 Jennie Bård, former lawyer at the Swedish Authority for Privacy Protection and involved in the Prior Consultation for Indivd

-Editors pick People counting 29 Mar 2023
+Editors pick People Counting 29 Mar 2023

 Discover secrets of successful pop-up stores: benefits, risks, people counting and strategies for maximum ROI.
 Transform your retail approach!

-Editors pick People counting 21 Feb 2023
+Editors pick People Counting 21 Feb 2023

 These are the main questions and concerns that you should ask your people counter provider to make a great investment.

-Editors pick People counting 14 Feb 2023
+Editors pick People Counting 14 Feb 2023

 Some providers claim up to 99% accuracy.
 However, factors such as poor lighting, crowded spaces, or people carrying large objects impact the accuracy.

-Editors pick People counting 17 Jan 2023
+Editors pick People Counting 17 Jan 2023

 it's not just for paranoid store managers and creepy mall security guards anymore!
 People counting technology has been around for centuries.